integrativernd/ai-workbench/README.md

 The AI Workbench is built on top of the [Django](https://www.djangoproject.com/) web framework and uses [rq](https://python-rq.org/) for task scheduling.
 The AI Workbench provides a web-based interface for managing agents, tasks, and datasets, as well as a REST API for interacting with agents programmatically.

-Django is used for managing the Database and admin interface, while rq is used for managing the task queue.
+Django is used for managing the Database and admin interface. rq is used for managing the task queue.
 The AI Workbench provides a chat-base interface for managing agents, tasks, and datasets, as well as a REST API for interacting with agents programmatically.

 ## System Requirements for Development